ShanchengHuang/ECEN-3753-Project-Wolfenstein-Assault/README.md

 ## List of in-scope work items

-### Next Task to work on: (Week 4 updated)
+### Next Task to work on: (Week 5 updated)

 Physics model.
 [Platform] - This task was not completed .
 The implementation of the physics model for the platform was more challenging than anticipated, and it may took longer than estimated.
 In hindsight, it would have been helpful to have a menu system in place to make it easier to test the physics model with different inputs.

 Implement boundary condition handling in Task Physics - This task is not yet complete.
 The implementation of this task involves handling boundary conditions such as the platform going out of bounds or the satchel charge being thrown with an invalid velocity.
 The implementation is expected to take approximately 6 hours.

-Implement satchel charge throwing logic - This task is not yet complete.
+Implement satchel throwing logic - This task is not yet complete.
 The implementation of this task involves generating a random position for the satchel charge to land and calculating the velocity required to reach that position.
 The implementation is expected to take approximately 5 hours.

 Test and debug entire system - This task is not yet complete

-### Ongoing work items (Week3 updated):
+### Ongoing work items (Week5 updated):

 Implement Queue Button - This task was almost done.
-The implementation was straightforward, and it should completed within the estimated time frame.
+The implementation was straightforward, and it should completed within the estimated time frame. ssssssssssssssss
 Implement Semaphore Button - This task was almost done.
 The implementation was straightforward, and it should completed within the estimated time frame.

 Implement Semaphore CapSense - This task was almost done.
 The implementation was relatively simple, and it should completed within the estimated time frame.